Right to erasure policy and procedure

 Do we have to tell other organisations about the erasure of personal data?

-The UK-GDPR specifies two circumstances where we should tell other organisations about the erasure of personal data:
+The UK-general data protection regulation (UK-GDPR) specifies two circumstances where we should tell other organisations about the erasure of personal data:

 - the personal data has been disclosed to others, or